CultureAsData-UIUC/is310-fall-2024/_materials/creating_curating_humanities_data/03-complex-python.md

 This type of programming is called **object-oriented programming** and it's a very powerful way to organize your code.
 It's also a very common way to organize code in Python, and you'll see it often, even if you don't write it yourself.

-#### Quick Assignment
+#### Quick Exercise for Practice (Optional But Recommended)

-1. Try copying the `Movie` class into your script and then creating a new instance of the class.
+1. Try copying the `Movie` class into your `first_script.py` and then create a new instance of the class.
 Then try adding a sequel and prequel to the movie and then printing out the movie's information.
 Remember that if you're creating a new movie, you'll need to create a new variable to save the new instance of the `Movie` class and then add the directors and release year to the movie.
 2. Try adding a function to the `Movie` class that saves their rating.
 Then try adding a rating to the movie and printing out the movie's information.

 #### Additional Reading